Remembering Adam Schlesinger, One Of Pop's Great Collaborators

 Schlesinger's death is so painful to contemplate, not only because he was such a generous collaborator, and not only because his work spread so much joy and kindhearted humor, though both of those things are most assuredly true.
 It's also that so many great works are now suffused with his loss.
 His works with Bloom and Dolgen, his works with Javerbaum, his works with Collingwood — he seemed endlessly prolific, with creative tendrils that extended into the catalogs of so many other brilliant artists.

-To mourn Adam Schlesinger is to mourn for his family; for his girlfriend, his parents and his two children, all of whom are suffering losses that extend well beyond a creative legacy.
+To mourn Adam Schlesinger is to mourn for his family; for his girlfriend, his parents, his sister and his two children, all of whom are suffering losses that extend well beyond a creative legacy.
 But it's worth also sparing thoughts for the collaborators — for Collingwood, for Bloom, for Javerbaum, for Silverman and so many others — whose work he enriched.
 He was a genius, but he was also a team player, and his losses extend to a lot of teams; to a lot of art.
 It's excruciating to feel those losses all at once.